This interview was conducted by Aletta Brady on March 29, 2018.

 I actually got involved in fighting climate change when I was eleven or twelve, after the Gulf oil spill.
 My family used to go down to the Gulf of Mexico for birthday parties or to swim.
 We loved going to the beach.
 The oil spill didn’t just wreck the beaches, it also wrecked the seafood.
 We couldn’t have fish or shellfish for a while.
 It was bad because being from Louisiana, you’re going to want shellfish.
 After that, I remember my mom took a lot of pictures of pelicans, Louisiana’s state bird, covered in oil, and a lot of fishes and turtles.
 Stuff that should be healthy in the Gulf Coast wasn’t healthy.
 I became more aware just seeing the damages and realized there was a lot to learn.

 - An explosion at the Deep Horizon drilling rig in 2010 caused the largest oil spill in the world.
-Over 200 million gallons of crude oil leaked into the the Golf of Mexico (Congressional Research Service).
+Over 200 million gallons of crude oil leaked into the the Gulf of Mexico (Congressional Research Service).

 I went back to the Gulf once last year, but it was different.
 We were more cautious about the water.
 I heard rumors that you shouldn’t go into the water with an open wound.
 It wasn’t as fun as it used to be because we had to be careful not to hurt ourselves.
 Even a scratch would have been bad.
 And we didn’t go back after that because it was scary.